joelpt/quickfort/README.md

     Alt+R -> rotcw !
 2e: rotate the blueprint, then repeat it twice east

-Advanced transformations: Search and replace                 {#searchandreplace}
+Advanced transformations: Search and replace
 --------------------------------------------

 The substitution command can be used to change the contents of cells using